 - it is knocked behind something (e.g. a tree) so that it can't be seen from the circle

 - it ends up on the far side of a patch of "dead ground"

 - it is knocked closer than 3m to the circle

 - it is knocked more than 20m from the circle

 - is knocked into a pool of water so deep that it floats

-In the first four cases, the standard rules apply and the circle is placed according to the normal rules for the placement of the circle.
+At the start of the next mene, in the first four cases the circle is placed around the jack.
 In the last case, any puddle of water that is deep enough to float the jack would be considered a throwing obstacle, so the circle would be placed one meter away from the edge of the puddle. ▲